Lotfy-Mahmoud-Yaseen/Lotfy-Mahmoud-Yaseen/README.md

 # Hi There 👋

 ## 🚀 About Me
 My name is Lotfy Mahmoud .
-And I'm a Cybersecurity Fighter, and Software Development engineer too love to programming.
+I'm a Cybersecurity Fighter, and Software Development engineer too love to programming.
 And learning new technologies and teaching others.

 ## 🛠 Skills as Security Fighter
 CCNA, MCSA, AWS, CEH, OSCP, Python, SQL